 5.7.8 Algebraic codebook search

 For interoperability reasons, the algebraic codebook structure and pulse indexing is the same as subclauses 5.8.1 and 5.8.2 of [9].
-The algebraic codebook search procedure is the same as described in subclause 5.8.3 of [9].
+The algebraic codebook search procedure is the same as described in subclause 5.8.3 of [9] except the pulse-sign pre-selection described in the last paragraph of Section 5.2.3.1.5.9 (The search criterion at lower bitrates), which is also used at the lowest bit-rate of AMR-WB-interoperable modes.

 *** Start of second change ***